microsoft/Multiverso/binding/python/README.md

 # Api documents
-All the api documents are written as docstrings in the python source
+All the api documents are written as docstrings in the python source.

 # How to write python code with multiverso